UPDATE as of Tuesday, 6/2/2020

-As of Friday, 3/27/2020, in order to help prevent the spread of COVID-19 and to protect public and staff health, all Open Space preserves will be closed to vehicles.
-The Arastradero Preserve parking lot will be closed.
-All buildings, restrooms and water fountains are also closed.
+In order to help prevent the spread of COVID-19 and to protect public and staff health, benches, water fountains and the Gateway Interpretive Center remain closed.
+Restrooms are now reopened.
+The parking lot is now open.
 Trails remain open to hikers, cyclists, and equestrians if you maintain at least 6 feet / 2 meters from others.
+There are now two, one-way trail route options (see below).
 There is no parking along Arastradero Rd. or Page Mill Rd.
-We want to encourage people to stay close to home.

-This difficult decision was made to protect the community and to ensure social distancing is maintained.
 Closures are in the interest of public health and safety and in alignment with the County of Santa Clara Public Health Department’s order to shelter in place.
 The City is urging the community to stay at home.
 This will save lives.
 If large crowds continue at our parks and Open Space Preserves, we will have no choice but to close them for the safety of the whole community.
-Please stay close to home.
 Thank you for your understanding.

 Pearson-Arastradero Preserve is a beautiful mixture of rolling savanna grassland and broadleaf evergreen forest.
 It varies in elevation from 275 feet in the northeast to 775 feet in the southwest.
 Wildlife abounds on the preserve and it is not uncommon to see deer, bobcats, coyotes, and many varieties of birds.
 Each area of the preserve has something different to offer, whether it is a view of the bay, a quiet walk through the grasslands, or a snooze by the lake.